ipepe-oss/printa-kube-3/design/belt.md

 ## Belt sizing

 I messaged the seller of Green PVC belt with question about minimum diameter roller size.
 He responded that it should be 60mm.
 I quickly drafted printer frame with roller size 60mm and spacing between rollers 300mm.
-With the belt that is 2mm thick it resulted in 800mm.
-So perfectly for my use case.
+With the diameter of 32mm circumference is 200mm and we need 2x300mm to join rollers, so it perfectly fit for my use case.

 ![draft-frame](img/draft-frame.png)